Blendify/blender-manual/blender_docs/manual/physics/particles/emitter/physics/boids.rst

 and the order can be modified using the little arrows buttons on the right side.

 Goal
-   Seek goal (objects with Spherical fields and positive Strength).
+   Seek goal (objects with a force field and positive Strength).

    Predict
       Predict target's movements.
 Avoid
-   Avoid "predators" (objects with Spherical fields and negative Strength).
+   Avoid "predators" (objects with force fields and negative Strength).

    Predict
       Predict target's movements.